Apartments for rent in San Antonio

 Curious just how far your dollar goes in San Antonio?

-We've rounded up the latest places for rent via rental sites Zumper and Apartment Guide to get a sense of what to expect when it comes to locating apartment rentals in San Antonio if you don't want to spend more than $1,700/month on rent.
+We've rounded up the latest places for rent via rental sites Zumper and Apartment Guide to get a sense of what to expect when it comes to finding affordable apartments in San Antonio if you're on a budget of up to $1,100/month.

 Hoodline offers data-driven analysis of local happenings and trends across cities.
 Links included in this article may earn Hoodline and its partners, including this website, a commission on clicks and transactions.

-In the furnished unit, you can expect a dishwasher, hardwood flooring, a walk-in closet and a fireplace.
-Amenities offered in the building include garage parking.
-Pet owners, take heed: This property is both dog-friendly and cat-friendly.
+The unit offers a walk-in closet.
+Amenities offered in the building include a swimming pool.
+Pet owners, take heed: This rental is both dog-friendly and cat-friendly.

-According to Walk Score, the area around this address isn't very walkable, is somewhat bikeable and has some transit options.
+According to Walk Score, the area around this address is car-dependent, is somewhat bikeable and has minimal transit options.

 (See the complete listing here.)

-The residence features a balcony, hardwood flooring, in-unit laundry and a walk-in closet.
-Cats and dogs are welcome.
+Look for in-unit laundry and a dishwasher in the unit.
+Amenities offered in the building include garage parking and an indoor fireplace.
+Pet owners, take heed: This rental is both dog-friendly and cat-friendly.
+There's no leasing fee required for this rental.

-According to Walk Score, this location is somewhat walkable, is bikeable and offers many nearby public transportation options.
+Walk Score indicates that this location requires a car for most errands, is somewhat bikeable and has a few nearby public transportation options.

-You can expect a fireplace, in-unit laundry, a walk-in closet and a dishwasher in the apartment.
+Building amenities include secured entry and on-site laundry.
+You can also expect a dishwasher in the furnished unit.
 For those with furry friends in tow, this property is pet-friendly.
+Be prepared for a $300 pet fee.

-Per Walk Score ratings, this location isn't very walkable, is somewhat bikeable and has a few nearby public transportation options.
+According to Walk Score's assessment, this location is somewhat walkable, isn't particularly bikeable and has a few nearby public transportation options.

 (Check out the complete listing here.)